Quantitative analysis of iodine enhancement

 Figure 3: Dual energy CT map

 iDose4 reduced image noise and allowed greater detail to be seen in the quantitative analysis.

-Quantitative analysis of the iodine enhancement was demonstrated using a combination of dual-energy CT acquisition and an iterative reconstruction technique.
+Quantitative analysis of the iodine enhancement was demonstrated using a combination of dual-energy CT acquisition and a reconstruction technique.
 The advanced technologies of the iCT, in combination with iDose4, allow imaging at low dose with high image quality.